• Skip to primary navigation

 mixing in raisins and nuts in carrot muffins

-4. Mixing wet and dry ingredients separately allows for each of them to be thoroughly combined without fear of over-mixing, which will create denser and tougher muffins.
+3. Mixing wet and dry ingredients separately allows for each of them to be thoroughly combined before adding them together, reducing the chance of over-mixing.

 carrot muffin wet and dry ingredients mixed together